-3.1 Network-oriented d Reality Services under Study
+3.1 Supposed Service for Network-oriented Mixed Reality

 We consider a shopping service using MR and robots.
 Robots are placed in an actual store to allow users to shop from home as if they were actually there.
 Robots provide a video feed while moving about the store under user operations.
 Real-world information on the store side is added to videos delivered to users.
 Users can move robots with gamepads, gestures, or gaze.
 Figure 1 shows an overview of the shopping service and its functions.